carpentries/lesson-development-training/episodes/formative-assessment.md

 - Exercises such as the one asking trainees to [describe the target audience of their lesson](introduction.md#target-audience-exercise)
     - this exercise aims to assess how well trainees are able to identify the aspects of a target audience that influence the design of a lesson.
 It also aims to expose any inconsistencies between the visions of the target audience held by different collaborators.
-- Your trainers have probably checked in with the group at various points in the training.
+- Your Trainers have probably checked in with the group at various points in the training.
     - Although these check-ins are not specific to a particular objective, they help give us an impression of how well trainees are able to follow what we are teaching.
 - Tracking the progress of your [lesson repository configuration](infrastructure.md) on GitHub.
     - This helps us evaluate trainees' progress towards the learning objectives we have set in relation to the lesson infrastructure.